zioalex/devops_software_development_flow/README.md

 Jenkins will be avaibale on http://localhost:30010 while the app on http://localhost:30011

+A Vagrant port forwaring has been configured but it seems to be not so stable.
+However if it works you can find the services in the follow urls:
+Jenkins will be avaibale on http://localhost:30000 while the app on http://localhost:30001

 The default Jenkins credential are admin/admin .

 What I've (re/)learned